linimary/Employee-MVC/README.md

 # Employee Management System
 This is a simple web application for managing employee records.
 It allows users to view, add, update, and delete employee information using a web interface.
-The application is built using Spring MVC, Thymeleaf, and Bootstrap.
+The application is built using Spring MVC, Thymeleaf and Bootstrap.

 ## Features
 - View a list of employees in a table format